ermusthofa/randomname/README.md

 3. Docker version 19.03.8</br>
    Refer to this [link](https://docs.docker.com/engine/install/) for how to get docker up and running
 4. Kubernetes version 1.18.0</br>
-   Refer to this [link](https://kubernetes.io/docs/setup/) for setup the kubernetes installation (while we are using `minikube` during development, and please let `ingress-controller` and `metrics-server` addons enabled as we need that addons to get these apps up and running)
+   Refer to this [link](https://kubernetes.io/docs/setup/) for setting up the kubernetes installation (while we are using [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) during development, and please let `ingress-controller` and `metrics-server` addons enabled as we need that addons to get these apps up and running)
 5. Helm version 3.2.1</br>
    Refert to this [link](https://helm.sh/docs/intro/install/)
 6. GNU Make 4.2.1</br>